Skip to main content

 1. Although a PBI must be organised, conducted or promoted for benevolent relief, the ACNC accepts that in some circumstances PBIs can engage in activities that might be viewed as preventative.

-2. A PBI seeking to relieve a benevolent need may also undertake activities intended to address other benevolent needs that the target beneficiaries are at risk of experiencing.64 Activities directed towards beneficiaries who are ‘at-risk’ of experiencing a condition needing benevolent relief may amount to benevolent relief or be ancillary to it.
+1. A PBI seeking to relieve a benevolent need may also undertake activities intended to address other benevolent needs the target beneficiaries are at risk of experiencing.86 Activities directed towards beneficiaries who are ‘at-risk’ of experiencing a condition needing benevolent relief may amount to benevolent relief or be ancillary to it.
 Often, people who are ‘at-risk’ are already in need of benevolent relief and activities to prevent their condition from further deterioration also relieve their current needs.

-4. As part of its relief, a PBI can, in some circumstances, engage in capacity-building activities intended to address entrenched need.65 For example, development assistance in the international development and relief context includes activities that improve the long-term well-being of people in developing countries, which build their capacity and provide long-term sustainable solutions to need stemming from poverty and distress.
-Development assistance of this nature might be viewed as preventative because it stops these needs from recurring, but it also relieves current needs.
+2. For example, development assistance in the international development and relief context includes activities that improve the long-term well-being of people in developing countries, which build their capacity and provide long-term sustainable solutions to needs stemming from poverty and distress.
+Development assistance of this nature might be viewed as preventative because it stops these needs from recurring, but it also relieves current needs.88

 Institution

-1. An institution is a body created to conduct activities in furtherance of a particular purpose or aim.71 In the PBI context, the body will undertake activities directed towards benevolent relief of an appreciable class in the community.
+1. An institution is a body created to conduct activities in furtherance of a particular purpose or aim.91 In the PBI context, the body will undertake activities directed towards the benevolent relief of an appreciable class in the community.

 2. An institution does not need to take any particular legal structure.
 For, example an institution may be: